 The more damage your property takes on, the higher the cost.
 For example, providing flooded carpet drying services is much less expensive than repairing a ceiling that’s showing signs of water damage and mold, as it requires less time and effort.

 Cost Factor #4: Type of Repair Materials

 The type the building materials required for water damage repairs will guide the cost.
-For instance, if you need your exotic Brazilian walnut wood floors replaced, it’s going to cost a lot more than using standard materials.
+For instance, if you need custom cherry wood cabinets replaced, the repair cost will be significantly higher than if you were using basic materials.

 Will Insurance Cover Water Removal & Water Damage Repair Costs?